VC

 vs $150–200M median

-How to Navigate the 2025 Series B Market
+How to Navigate the 2026 Series B Market

-The Series B process in 2025 is longer, more rigorous, and less forgiving than it was in 2021.
+The Series B process in 2026 is longer, more rigorous, and less forgiving than it was in 2021.
 Here is what actually moves the needle from a $150M post-money close to a $300M+ post-money close.

-• Do not start the Series B process until NRR is above 110%.
+• →Do not start the Series B process until NRR is above 110%.
 This is the single variable with the most leverage on valuation.
 A company going from 95% to 115% NRR before pitching can add $50–100M to its post-money valuation without changing any other metric.

-• Lead with cohort data, not headline ARR.
+• →Lead with cohort data, not headline ARR.
 Investors who have been burned by top-line growth masking churn will dissect your cohort retention before they even look at revenue growth.
 Have 12+ month cohort data ready before your first meeting.

-• Time the raise to your growth curve, not your runway.
+• →Time the raise to your growth curve, not your runway.
 The best Series B valuations come when trailing 3-month ARR growth is at its steepest.
 Raising 6 months ahead of a potential inflection point costs you real multiple on the post-money.

-• Model what $150M post-money vs $300M post-money means at exit.
+• →Model what $150M post-money vs $300M post-money means at exit.
 A 2x valuation premium at Series B creates enormous optionality at Series C — it buys you a higher bar but also a much better negotiating position in every subsequent raise.

-The median Series B post-money in 2025 is $150–200M.
+As of the latest data, the median Series B post-money is $150–200M.
 Getting to $300M+ post-money is not about timing the market.

 It is about building the metrics that make the valuation argument obvious before you walk in the room — NRR above 110%, CAC payback under 18 months, and a growth curve that is still steepening.